Yahoo DFS Basketball: Wednesday Picks

 This article is part of our Yahoo DFS Basketball series.

-The highlight of the evening could be a matchup between the Celtics and Warriors, two of the top defensive teams in the league.
-The Warriors' defense has been strengthened, too, with Draymond Green returning from injury.

-In terms of games with plenty of scoring upside, the matchup between the Hornets and Hawks could be fantasy gold.
-Injuries will have an impact on several games, as well, with LeBron James (knee), Shai Gilgeous-Alexander (ankle) and Fred VanVleet (knee) among the players listed as questionable.
+Wednesday should bring plenty of fun in the NBA with 11 games on the schedule.
+Injuries could dominate the slate with a lot of big names possibly being out.
+Some of the noteworthy players who are listed as questionable are Karl-Anthony Towns (forearm), Tyrese Haliburton (back), Jimmy Butler (ankle), Tyler Herro (knee) and Shai Gilgeous-Alexander (ankle).

-Let's discuss some players to consider for your Yahoo lineups, as well as a few to potentially avoid.
+The good news is that, with so many games, there are no shortage of players to pick from for DFS.
+Let's get down to business and highlight some players to consider for your Yahoo lineups, as well as a few to possibly avoid.

 GUARDS